mimiyin/choreographic-interventions-s20/README.md

       * Post a link to the code you will demo with here: [Assignment Page](https://github.com/mimiyin/choreographic-interventions-s20/wiki/Assignments#week-2-random-pathways)
    * Complete [Chapter 1.5](https://docs.google.com/document/d/1XwMkW8i0w6ekI6rQErRdpMLPM7U-5FnJ_jcobAlbQVk/edit?usp=sharing) of the Workbook

 ***

 ## Week 3: Pathways: Circular Pathways
    * Workshop Study No. 1: Random Pathways.

 ### Questions
-   * The paradox that is a circle.
+   * What does a circle mean to you?

 ### In-class
    * Blind duet.